-PE: Provisional estimates; RE: Revised estimates

-Source: Provisional estimates of national income 2021-22, Central Statistics Office (CSO), MoSPI, CRISIL Research
+PE: Provisional estimates; RE: Revised estimates, SAE: Second advanced estimates Source: Provisional estimates of national income 2021-22, Central Statistics Office (CSO), MoSPI, CRISIL MI&A

-GDP in fiscal 2022 grew at 9.1% on-year
+India's GDP grew 9.1% year-on-year in fiscal 2022

-As per the second advance estimates released by the National Statistical Office, India's real gross domestic product (GDP) grew at 9.1% in fiscal 2022, compared with 8.7% estimated in January 2023.
+As per the second advance estimates released by the National Statistical Office (NSO), India's real GDP grew 9.1% in fiscal 2022, compared with 8.7% estimated in January 2023.
 This is largely a reflection of a lower base (as the economy had shrunk 5.8% in fiscal 2021).
-It is noteworthy that given the large output loss last fiscal, GDP is still only 2.7% above the pre-pandemic (fiscal 2020) level.
+However, given the large output loss suffered in the previous fiscal, GDP was only 2.7% above the pre-pandemic (fiscal 2020) level.